 The risk of accidental ingestion of Suboxone is known and being addressed in different ways, but unfortunately the incidence of PICU hospitalization of children with Suboxone intoxication has been on the rise over the past 2 years.
 The families of these children explain, “One pill was left in the car,” or “Grandmother was over with her pills,” or “One must have fallen on the floor,” or “We didn’t realize that it was out,” or remarkably, “I gave it to my child because I thought it was candy.”
 It is frustrating to see how easy it is for children to get their hands on this drug.
 The kids are quickly attracted to this candy-like medication and this potent drug affects their small bodies very quickly.
 I am urging all who use or prescribe this drug to make extra efforts to follow up on its safe storage and am also urging ongoing home safety checks and, if possible, single dose packaging.
 With more awareness and emphasis on the dangers of Suboxone to children, we can make strides in licking this problem.

-Scott T. Bateman, MD is Division Chief, Pediatric Critical Care, UMass Memorial Children’s Medical Center, and Associate Professor of Clinical Pediatrics,University of Massachusetts Medical School.
-He can be reached at email@example.com.
+Scott T. Bateman, MD is Division Chief, Pediatric Critical Care, UMass Memorial Children’s Medical Center, and Associate Professor of Clinical Pediatrics,University of Massachusetts Chan Medical School.
+He can be reached at firstname.lastname@example.org.

 - Pedapati EV, Bateman ST. Toddlers requiring pediatric intensive care unit admission following at-home exposure to buprenorphine/naloxone.
 Pediatr Crit Care Med.
 2011 Mar;12(2):e102-7.